riscv-non-isa/tg-nexus-trace/README.md

 File with Nexus Messages is [NexusTrace-TG-Messages.adoc](./docs/NexusTrace-TG-Messages.adoc).

+NOTE: Above file will be later replaced by master file, but for know I do not know how to do it.

 Clicking on ADOC file in the github repo viewer will render a usable version as markdown.

 For a better rendering, use "asciidoctor name.adoc".